Principles & Strategies

 - Collaborate on a continual basis with colleagues and instructional design experts to keep current with curricula and best practices in pedagogical techniques

-I base course designs on a blended model of constructivist and dialogic pedagogy and disruptive learning theory, promoting active learning.
+I base course and instructional session designs on a blended model of constructivist and dialogic pedagogy and disruptive learning theory, promoting active learning.
 Each session is grounded in information literacy frameworks and established best-practices.

 - Analyze the needs, the content, the learners, and the constraints to get the required information to the students in a useable format.